NHL

 Winnipeg Jets v New Jersey Devils

-There are a lot of issues that need to be addressed here, and a No. 2 center is very much at the top of the list.
+There are a lot of issues to address here, and a No. 2 center is very much at the top of the list.

-We should have known that Winnipeg's season was going to flop when it went into the season with Jonathan Toews expected to play a major role when he hadn't actually been in the NHL in two years.
-And when we last saw him in the NHL he wasn't even that good.
+We should have known Winnipeg's season was going to flop when Jonathan Toews was expected to play a major role despite not being in the NHL for two years.
 The whole experiment went about as poorly as could have been expected.

-Winnipeg's front office is methodical in its team-building approach, and rarely makes big moves unless it is forced into them.
-Well, Hellebuyck may have forced them into it with his end-of-season press conference.
+Winnipeg's front office is methodical in its team-building approach and rarely makes big moves unless forced to.
+Well, Hellebuyck may have forced the team's brass into it with his end-of-season press conference.

 TOP NEWS